senserf/picos/README.txt

    Note: the behavior of elvis windows is more friendly on Linux, where those windows pop to the front properly in response to important events (like presenting a tag clicked in another window).
-For some reason, I couldn't achieve the same of Cygwin.
+For some reason, I couldn't achieve the same on Cygwin.
 I have noticed that the problem affects other applications as well, so it isn't just a bug in elvis.

 7. The project hasn't been configured yet, so you cannot compile it, except for VUEE (only the VUEE option is available in the Build menu).
 To configure the project, click Configuration->CPU+Board.
-In the configuration window which pops up check "Multiple" (because the praxis is for multiple boards).
+In the configuration window that pops up check "Multiple" (because the praxis is for multiple boards).
    When you do that, the window will change its layout presenting you with a selection of boards for the three programs.
 Select the appropriate boards for all programs and click Done.

-   You will see that now Build offers more options.
+   You will see that Build offers now more options.

    Note: your configuration settings are saved in a file named config.prj in the project's directory, so they will be available when you visit the project again.
-Nothing overly harmful will happen when you delete this file, except that you will have to configure things from scratch.
+Nothing overly harmful will happen when you delete this file, except that you will have to configure project-related things from scratch.

 8. Try "Pre-build col ..." from the Build menu.
 This basically invokes mkmk for the "col" program.
 Wait until done (it will say so).
 You will see that